 Figure 2a: MEMS+ microphone model in a Cadence schematic

 Figure 2b: Simulated noise density of the microphone using MEMS+ microphone model (analysis in Cadence Virtuoso)

 These are introductory examples of how to use CoventorWare for microphone device multiphysics and MEMS+ for microphone SNR prediction.
-If you’re working on a MEMS microphone design, please contact us to learn more about how our tools can help you.
+If you’re working on a MEMS microphone design, please visit our MEMS Microphone Design page or contact us to learn more about how our tools can help you.